hoehermann/purple-gowhatsapp/README.md

 Known issues:

+* Contacts:
+  * If someone adds you to their contacts and sends you the very first message, the message will not be received.
+WhatsApp Web shows a notice "message has been delayed – check your phone".
+This notice is not shown by the plug-in.
 * Group Chats:
   * Attachments are downloaded, but link is not shown in group conversation window (not a Purple limitation, tdlib can do it).
   * Cannot send files of any kind to groups (Purple limitation? tdlib can embed images).